 How to Make the Best Fried Red Potatoes Ever

-Here’s what you’ll find in this post: My favorite method for making fried red potatoes.
+Here’s my favorite method for making fried red potatoes.
 Crispy, crunchy on the outside, creamy inside.
 Trust me when I say these are the best fried red potatoes.
 Simple and easy, that’s how we like our meals.

 Many years ago my husband announced that he’d be happy to eat potatoes at least once a day.
 The man loves potatoes.
 Baked, fried, in a potato salad, as hash browns, you name it.
 We eat potatoes regularly in some form or another.
 Happily, potatoes are inexpensive to buy.
 Even better?
 We’ve had good luck growing potatoes here.